sparkle-project/sparkle-project.github.io/documentation/package-updates/index.md

 ### Automatic Bare Installation

 Sparkle supports serving and signing flat `*.pkg` or `*.mpkg` packages directly without having to zip or archive them.
 This requires users from old versions of your application to be using [Sparkle 1.26 or later](/documentation/upgrading/).
+If you have users running older versions of Sparkle, you can expedite migration by [switching to a new appcast](/documentation/publishing/#upgrading-to-newer-features).

 ### Automatic Archived Installation